 It is always up to the participants in a mediation as to whether or not they want to record any agreement they may come to during the mediation.
 If an agreement on the resolution of the dispute is reached during a court appointed mediation, it is advisable that it be documented in a Memorandum of Agreement or recorded in a Mediated Settlement Agreement.
 In the State of Texas, under the Civil Practice and Remedies Code, Title 7, Alternative Methods of Dispute Resolutions, Chapter 154 Alternative Dispute Resolution Procedures, a Mediated Settlement Agreement which resolves the dispute is "enforceable in the same manner as any other written contract".

-Whether any final Agreement is reached or not, mediation can help improve the relationship between or among the disputing parties.
+Whether any final Agreement is reached or not, mediation can help people gain more clarity of the situation for themselves and the other person, and better understand the point of view of the other person, even if one if one is not in agreement.
 This is especially helpful in situations such as divorce or separation where ongoing co-parenting is required despite separation of the couple; where extended family decisions need to be taken and there is disagreement as to how to proceed; in neighbor disputes: wherever the relationships between or among the people involved are ongoing and important.

-Does transformative mediation take more time?
-If the process followed by the mediator is really focused on recognition and empowerment of the participants, this really depends on the participants.
-Time gained by directing participants to a quick solution which is not really addressing their underlying feelings and needs is less likely to change the negative conflict spiral and be a long lasting solution (the number of court modification requests where mediated settlements were initially agreed is evidence of this fact).
-Non-directive mediation is still useful even where there is no component of an ongoing relationship, as the negative cycle can still be present due to the conflict and changing it is a relief for all involved.
+How much time does mediation take?
+This really depends on the participants and the situation.
+Some court ordered mediations (particularly in Texas) are scheduled to last 4 hours, Time gained by directing participants to a quick solution which is not really addressing their underlying feelings and needs is less likely to change the negative conflict spiral and be a long lasting solution (the number of court modification requests where mediated settlements were initially agreed is evidence of this fact).
+In family mediation, an average of 3 , two hour sessions can often be sufficient to help participants find their way forward.

 How can mediation help ?